 For UEs belonging to the same 5G VN group and having PDU Sessions that correspond to N4 Sessions in the same PSA UPF, the following applies for traffic that is sent from one of these UEs to another one of these UEs using local switching: The incoming traffic for one PDU Session will match the corresponding N4 Session's PDR(s) of the source PDU Session (based on GTP-U header information).
 The traffic is then sent back to classification in that UPF (via the internal interface) and will match another N4 Session corresponding to the destination PDU Session (based on destination address in the PDU).
 The PDU is then forwarded to the target UE.

-If 5G VN group members' PDU Sessions are served by different PSA UPFs and N19-based forwarding is applied, the SMF creates a group-level N4 Session with each involved UPF to enable N19-based forwarding and N6-based forwarding.
+If 5G VN group members' PDU Sessions are served by different PSA UPFs and N19-based forwarding is applied between PSA UPFs controlled by a single SMF, the SMF creates a group-level N4 Session with each involved UPF to enable N19-based forwarding and N6-based forwarding.
 When the traffic is then sent back to classification in that UPF (via the internal interface) it may match group-level N4 Session corresponding to the 5G VN group (based on destination address in the PDU or a default PDR rule with match-all packet filter).
 The PDU is then forwarded to N6 or to the UPF indicated in the group-level N4 Session via corresponding N19 tunnel.
 This enables the PDU to be sent to the target group member in the other UPF or to the device in the DN.

 In the case of N19-based forwarding is not applied for a 5G VN group, group level N4 session is not required.